 Despite various attempts to recover the ship over the centuries, she remained at the bottom of the harbor.
 In the late 1950s, work began to raise the Vasa by tunneling under the ship to attempt to lift her using steel cables and pontoons.
 On April 24, 1961, the ship was finally hoisted to the surface after spending 333 years underwater.

 Fun fact: the look of the fictional Flying Dutchman ship in the Pirates of the Caribbean movies was partially based on the Vasa.

 What you’ll see at the Vasa Museum

 If you can time it right, begin your visit to the Vasa Museum by watching their 17-minute introductory film.
 The museum screens the film in spoken English, spoken Swedish, as well as text versions in both languages throughout the day.
 Limited screenings are also on the schedule in spoken French, German, and Spanish.
-It’s a good idea to check the screening times for your chosen version before you arrive.

 Viewing the 172-foot-tall (52.5m) Vasa up close might just take your breath away!
 The ship’s hull has 460 sculptures and more than 300 ornaments.
 The king wanted to make it clear to his enemies that Sweden was a powerful force, so the ship’s artwork (many based on biblical stories and ancient myths) communicated without words.

 Although the salvaged ship is nearly intact, it doesn’t look exactly as it did before it spent three centuries at the bottom of the harbor.
 The Baltic Sea’s low salinity isn’t a good home for the shipworms that often destroy shipwrecks, so the ship and carvings are in amazing condition.
 But the brown exterior of the Vasa was originally painted in bright colors, a much different look than how you’ll see her today.